PinMeTo/documentation/docs/posts-api.md

 if you want to delete all locations, in this example, Bangkok and Helsinki, don't set request body.

-if you want to delete only one or some of it, first use get draft API again to get `postsStatusSummary`, i.e.
+if you want to delete only one or some of it, first use get posts API to get `postsStatusSummary`, i.e.

 ```json
 {